 Learn to Cook a Venetian Meal

 Learn to Cook a Venetian MealChef Maria Genovina's cooking class takes place in her cheerful home kitchen, located in the heart of Venice near the Grand Canal.
 During this lesson, you will learn the secrets of Venetian cuisine, as well as discover the regional products that make it one of the most prized methods of cooking in Italian cuisine.
-Chef Maria will teach you how to prepare a delicious four-course meal using fresh, local ingredients.
-You will learn such skills how to make a perfect risotto or spaghetti allo scoglio.
-Other kitchen skills will be introduced, such as the best way to filet a sea bass and to prepare a tasty dessert.
+Chef Maria will teach you how to prepare a delicious three-course meal using fresh, local ingredients.
+You will learn such skills as how to make a perfect risotto OR a Venetian-style tempura of fresh seafood.
+Other kitchen skills will be introduced like as the best way to filet a sea bass and how to prepare a quick and tasty dessert.
+Choose from six seasonal menus including Fish and Seafood, Meat, Vegetarian, Venetian, and one suited to families with children.
 At the conclusion of this hands-on lesson, you will sit down and enjoy the meal you have personally prepared.
-At the end of the course, participants will receive a booklet with the recipes in English so that you can repeat this wonderful experience in your own home kitchen.
+Participants will also receive a booklet with the recipes in English so that you can repeat this wonderful experience in your own home kitchen.